Please login to continue

 1. What are some ministry tasks that you want the intern to accomplish while serving with you?

-Shalom’s internship, while once primarily a maternity care internship, has now expanded into a broader Global Health experience.
 While Shalom continues to be the host and primary clinical site for this internship, interns will also rotate with other medical ministries to gain additional exposure to pediatric, adult, emergency, and community-based health care.
 Through these opportunities, interns will get a more intimate glimpse into the life of patients living in poverty, and experience multiple approaches to help them overcome barriers to care.
 Interns will also learn ways to incorporate Christian ministry into a variety of health care settings.

 Since Shalom is a medical facility, competency must be demonstrated prior to clinical participation, and interns are primarily accepted as groups sent from nursing schools.
-We will consider interns that have completed at least their third year of nursing, midwifery, or medical school on a case-by-case basis.
+We will consider individual interns that have completed at least their third year of nursing, midwifery, or medical school on a case-by-case basis.

 2. What are some key lessons from your ministry and walk with the Lord that you want to impart to the interns to help them as they consider their own individual call to missions or vocational ministry?